kurtosis-tech/zzz-deprecated-avalanche-smart-contract-sample-testsuite/README.md

 1. Run `scripts/build-and-run.sh all`

 ### Uploading a new smart contract and regenerating the Go bindings
+1. Install `go` on your machine if not done already
 1. Install `solc` v0.7 on your machine (NOTE: **not** v0.8, which is the latest!
 This requirement is because the AvalancheGo client depends on an old version of `go-ethereum`):
     1. Install the command:
         * On Mac, this can be done via `brew tap ethereum/ethereum && brew install solidity@7`